 Here’s the truth: without sexual energy, there would be no life in the universe.
 It’s the reason I’m here.
 It’s the reason you’re here.

-There’s communities like the NoFap movement where guys do a “90 day reboot”.
+There’s communities like the NoFap movement where guys do a “90 day reboot” to sexually reset their brain.
 During the reboot period, many guys have reported the following:

 - Increased energy